Counting geodesics on expander surfaces: Introduction

 \item In \Cref{sec:simp-conj}, we prove the required upper bound on the number of simple geodesics, \Cref{prop:num-simple}, and then combine this with our effective prime geodesic theorem to prove \Cref{thm:simplicity}.

-\begin{itemize} \item In \Cref{sec:prob-problem}, we demonstrate the ideas in the proof of \Cref{prop:num-simple} by first proving an analogous discrete probability result. \item In Sections \ref{sec:setup} - \ref{sec:simple-geod-B}, we work towards bounding the number of simple closed geodesics of length roughly $L$ that pass through some flow box $B$ (\Cref{prop:no-inter-return}.) \item In \Cref{sec:setup}, we find a collection of $2g-2$ pairs of flow boxes with the property that if a geodesic passes through both flow boxes in a pair, it is forced to self-intersect. \item In Sections \ref{sec:R} - \ref{sec:bound-S}, we control the set of directions that do not pass through any pair of these flow boxes.
+\begin{itemize} \item In \Cref{sec:prob-problem}, we demonstrate the ideas in the proof of \Cref{prop:num-simple} by first proving an analogous discrete probability result. \item In Sections \ref{sec:setup} - \ref{sec:simple-geod-B}, we work towards bounding the number of simple closed geodesics of length roughly $t$ that pass through some flow box $B$ (\Cref{lem:no-inter-return}). \item In \Cref{sec:setup}, we find a collection of $2g-2$ pairs of flow boxes with the property that if a geodesic passes through both flow boxes in a pair, it is forced to self-intersect. \item In \Cref{sec:bound-S}, we control the set of directions that do not pass through any pair of these flow boxes.
 We do this by breaking up such directions further into sets $R$ that avoid too many of our flow boxes, and $Q_k$ that often pass through one flow box of a pair, but not both.
-We control these separately in sections \Cref{sec:R} and \Cref{sec:Q}. \item In \Cref{sec:simple-geod-B} we prove \Cref{prop:no-inter-return}.
-To do this, we impose the condition that the geodesics return to $B$, and then translate our measure bounds into a bound on the number of simple closed geodesics hitting $B$.
+We control these separately in \Cref{sec:R} and \Cref{sec:Q}. \item In \Cref{sec:simple-geod-B} we use the above to prove \Cref{prop:eps-error}, a bound on the number of times that simple closed curves of length roughly $t$ pass through a given flow box $B$.

 \item In \Cref{sec:proof}, we average the previous count over all possible flow boxes $B$ to bound the number of simple closed geodesics of length at most $L$ in \Cref{prop:num-simple}. \end{itemize}

 \item In \Cref{sec:filling}, we prove \Cref{thm:filling} on filling geodesics.
 We first construct a controlled set of flow boxes with the property that any closed geodesic that intersects all of them must be filling.
 We then show that most sufficiently long closed geodesics intersect all of these flow boxes. \end{itemize}